 Master of Laws (LL.M.)
 Program

-Students from all over the world come to The University of Texas at Austin to expand the breadth and depth of their legal knowledge and gain a valuable postgraduate degree — an internationally-recognized Master of Laws.
+Students from all over the world come to The University of Texas at Austin to expand the breadth and depth of their legal knowledge and gain a valuable postgraduate degree — an internationally recognized Master of Laws.
 The LL.M.
 Program is diverse, selective, and small, with 25 spots for each incoming class.
 LL.M. students from foreign countries and the U.S. are fully integrated into the academic life of the Law School, learning side by side with students enrolled in the J.D.
 Program.
-The LL.M. class is global in reach, with 50 students from 19 countries in the Class of 2018.
+The LL.M. class is global in reach, with 49 students from 17 different countries in the Class of 2018.
 In fact, The University of Texas at Austin is home to over 7,500 international students and scholars, and the rich diversity on our campus is essential to our success as a learning community.

 The Law School offers a single LL.M. degree with 7 different concentrations.
 Each degree concentration provides students with curricular flexibility and the opportunity to complete a specific course of study and obtain a certificate of specialization in that concentration.
 Our LL.M. concentrations are: